libsql/libsql.github.io/index.markdown

 We want to see a world where everyone can benefit from all of the great ideas and hard work that the SQLite community contributes back to the codebase.
-Community contributions work well, because we’ve done it before.
+Community contributions work well, because [we’ve done it before][qemu-sqlite].
 If this was possible, what do you think SQLite could become?

 ## Could SQLite become a distributed database?